Stability criterion for 1D heat and wave equation for numerical solution

 An exciting technique in data analysis, chi-squared minimization by convolution allows researchers to accurately identify the positions and sizes of particles in 2D.
 By comparing observed data with theoretical models and minimizing the difference, this approach offers a precise method for particle tracking and analysis.

 In this paper, we analyze the contact network of highly bidisperse (4:1 size ratio) dense suspensions.
 We observe a remarkable difference in the nature of pair-wise interactions between particles compared to the lower bidisperse case.
 We also investigate the jamming tendencies and how the system approaches jamming.
+For the first time ever in a dense suspension we charecterize the anisotropy using the fabric tensor.

 Published: